samcv/PerlRakuCon2020/about.md

 permalink: /about/
 ---

+# CANCELLED

+Due to COVID-19, the organizers of the conference have agreed to cancel the event.
+For both safety as well as with the expectation that a new rule closing organized events over 3 people until June in the Netherlands has made the conferene this year untenable.
+The conference will continue in 2021 (likely to be in August just as this year was scheduled for).
+We are looking into the possibility of a remote conference sometime this summer in collaboration with the American conference.

+# About

 Every year there is a Perl Conference in Europe.
 It has gone by many names, originally being called YAPC (Yet Another Perl Conference), a tongue in cheek naming which was more recently changed to more clearly represent that this conference is the largest and premier Perl conference in Europe.